-Only applicants applying under the Art + Conference Tourism funding area are eligible to request more than \$10,000 for the 3rd round of 2025.
-Requests over \$10,000 require a preliminary meeting with HAA by a deadline TBA in advance of the Round 3 application period.
+Only applicants applying under the Art + Conference Tourism funding area will be eligible to request more than \$10,000 for the 3rd round of 2025.
+Requests over \$10,000 will require a preliminary meeting with HAA by a deadline TBA in advance of the Round 3 application period.